 Then came the awful stage where I didn’t know what to do with all the affiliate links, so I plastered them all over my site.
 They were everywhere.
 I want to take this opportunity to apologize to anybody who read my blog back then because it was plain terrible.

 Not long after doing that I thankfully realized that it was doing me no good at all, so I removed the links.

 Then came a time in my blogging journey that I was going to throw in the towel.
 My husband and I had gone away for a few days to visit family, and when we came back, I had no inspiration at all to write.
 It wasn’t just for a few days, either, it was for quite a while.
 I had no idea what to write, I was discouraged because I was getting such little pageviews (if I got 30 page views a day, it was a big day for me and my blog), and I was growing weary of it.

-I wasn’t prepared for my blogging dry spell.
+And I wasn’t prepared for my blogging dry spell.
 I didn’t know that it was a good idea to have content pre-written and saved in drafts, or on the editorial calendar for times like these.
 So I had no content to write, and I had no saved content to post.
-My blog went for a while without a new post, and for a new, little blog like my own, this was lethal (Not to be dramatic, or anything…).
+My blog went for a while without a new post, and for a new, little blog like my own, this was lethal (not to be dramatic, or anything…).